 - Complete the Financial Aid Appeal Form through the WGTC CampusLogic web portal.
-A link can be found on the WGTC website under the "Financial Aid Verification" tab. - Use the form on the website to answer the following two questions: - I. What were the circumstances that caused you to lose your financial aid? - 2.
-What actions have you taken to ensure you will not lose aid again?
+A link can be found on the WGTC website under the "FAFSA Verification" tab. - Use the form on the website to answer the following two questions:

+I. What were the circumstances that caused you to fail to meet Satisfactory Academic Progress?

+2. What has changed and what steps have you taken to ensure you will meet Satisfactory Academic Progress at the next evaluation?

 The student should submit/upload all supporting documents along with the initial appeal.
 The appeal will be reviewed by the Financial Aid Appeal Committee, and the Financial Aid Office will provide written notification of the Appeal Committee's decision.
-If an appeal is granted, the student may be placed on Financial Aid Warning.
-Students placed on Financial Aid Warning will be allowed one additional term to meet Satisfactory Academic Progress requirements.
+If an appeal is granted, the student may be placed on Financial Aid Probation.
+Students placed on Financial Aid Probation will be allowed one additional term to meet Satisfactory Academic Progress requirements.
 If it is not possible for the student to meet satisfactory academic progress within one term of enrollment, the student may be placed on an Academic Plan.
 An Academic Plan provides the student with detailed guidance during a specified period of time allowing the student opportunity to meet satisfactory progress.
 If a students fails to follow the specified academic plan, the plan is voided and the student's status reverts back to Financial Aid Suspension.
 The decision of the Financial Aid Appeal Committee is final.